The South Waikato is rich in natural beauty and culture and there are a wide range of ways to enjoy our scenery

 The Cougar Park Mountain Biking Tracks are located off Mossop Road in Tokoroa.
 This excellent and well-maintained facility is frequently used by visitors and residents.
 Close to 20 off-road forest tracks make this home for a number of mountain biking events.
 The tracks suit a variety of levels and abilities with new tracks being developed regularly.
-The map of trails can be accessed here.
-For more information you can visit the Club's website.
+For more information you can visit the Club's website here.

 Jim Barnett Reserve